 In TS38.300, MCCH change notification is sent according to the following description.

+A notification mechanism is used to announce the change of the multicast MCCH contents due to multicast session modification or session deactivation or due to neighbouring cell information modification.

 In the past discussion, multicast session modification means PTM configuration modification.
 The RSRP/RSRQ threshold for a multicast session in RRC_INACTIVE state is not a part of the PTM configuration of the multicast session.
 As long as UE is provided with the PTM configuration, UE can receive the multicast session.
 The RSRP/RSRQ threshold is optionally provided to UE .
 But if the RSRP/RSRQ threshold is provided on multicast MCCH, UE needs to capture it as soon as possible.
 With the RSRP/RSRQ threshold, UE can trigger the random access procedure if the reception quality of the multicast session is below the RSRP/RSRQ threshold.
 Therefore, the following proposal is suggested.

 Proposal 2: The MCCH change notification is sent if the RSRP/RSRQ threshold of a multicast session is changed or provided on multicast MCCH for the first time.